 I defended my dissertation on March 1, 2019.
-Data for my dissertation was gathered over a period of approximately 12 months during three separate trips to Malawi (February 2017, July 2017-April 2018, August 2018).
+Data was gathered over a period of approximately 12 months during three separate trips to Malawi (February 2017, July 2017-April 2018, August 2018).
 My research was made possible by multiple sources of funding including the U.S. Student Fulbright Program and the USAID Research and Innovation Fellowship Program.
 At Notre Dame, I secured funding from the Kroc Institute, Kellogg Institute, Institute for Scholarship in the Liberal Arts (ISLA), and the NSF-SRR Program.
-Below I provide an abstract of my dissertation, as well as a breakdown of sources of data gathered.
 For additional information and updates, please feel free to contact me.

 Beware the Magic Crocodile: The Role of Chiefs in Cultural and Political Reform in Malawi